 From staff meeting presentations to classes with students from age 5 to 18, I’d love to find out how I can help you find calm and resilience in your institution.

 After a period of time teaching English to teens and young learners in Spain, for over a decade I then worked for a global educational publisher, developing course materials and assessment tools for both young learners and adults.
 During this time, I worked on assessment strategy with education institutions worldwide to ensure a fair and kind assessment experience for their students.

 I have a Master’s Degree in Language Assessment from Lancaster University, specialising in assuring fair measurement of young learners using global assessment frameworks.

-More recently, I have delivered on-site, in-class and online training for teachers and young learners both locally and globally.
+More recently, I have delivered on-site, in-class and online mindfulness and yoga training for teachers, teens and young learners both locally and globally.